expo/expo/packages/jest-expo-enzyme/README.md

 ## Customization

 When constructing your tests you will more than likely want to build them one platform at a time.
-To do this you'll want to create a `jest.config.js` and mix platforms.
+To do this you'll want to create a `jest.config.js` with multiple platforms.

-This is done by adding single jest configs to the `projects` field of your custom Jest config, this is why method `withEnzyme` exists.
+This is done by specifying a separate Jest config in the `projects` field of your custom Jest config.
+The `withEnzyme` method's purpose is to let you augment each single-platform Jest config with the configuration fields needed to support Enzyme.

+This is why method `withEnzyme` exists.

-You can use `withEnzyme` to add Enzyme support to an existing Jest config (**important** this is only officially supported with Jest configs provided by `jest-expo`, mixing with other configs may not work as expected).
-This implementation of Enzyme will also use a custom serializer for the React Native **StyleSheet** API which will make snapshot tests cleaner and easier to read.
+You can use `withEnzyme` to add Enzyme support to an existing Jest config (**important:** this is only officially supported with Jest configs provided by `jest-expo`; mixing with other configs may not work as expected).
+Also use a custom serializer for the React Native **StyleSheet** API, which will make snapshot tests cleaner and easier to read.

 ### Usage

 1. Create a `jest.config.js` in your root directory and delete the `jest` field in your `package.json`.
-You can also create any `js` file and pass it to the Jest CLI with the `-c` flag, ex: `yarn jest -c custom.config.js`
+You can also create any `js` file and pass it to the Jest CLI with the `-c` flag, ex: `yarn jest -c custom.config.js`.
-2. Import the platforms you want to test and add enzyme support:
+2. Import the platforms you want to test and add Enzyme support:

 ```js
 // Skipping Node because components shouldn't be rendering in SSR